Foundation / Corporation

 GrantWatch ID#: 181619

-Best Buy will bring technology centers to more than 16 new locations in 2019.
+Best Buy will bring technology centers to more than twelve new locations in 2020.

 Best Buy will provide a combination of cash and in‐kind support for the first year, which will comprise:

-- A furniture grant to be used to acquire furnishings that reflects the “look and feel” of a teen‐centric space and Best Buy Teen Tech Center design guidelines.
+- A furniture grant to be used to acquire furnishings that reflect the “look and feel” of a teen‐centric space and Best Buy Teen Tech Center design guidelines

 The initial grant will be to support the operation of the program for one year from date of implementation.
 Successful grant recipients will be eligible for additional years of partial funding based on demonstrated success.